 by Major Charles Faint (Military Intelligence) and Major Michael Harris (Special Forces)

 Find, Fix, Finish, Exploit, Analyze, and Disseminate (F3EAD), pronounced “F-three-e-a-d” or “feed,” is a version of the targeting methodology utilized by the special operations forces (SOF) responsible for some of the most highly-publicized missions in support of overseas contingency operations.
-F3EAD is a system that allows SOF to anticipate and predict enemy operations, identify, locate, and target enemy forces, and to perform intelligence exploitation and analysis of captured enemy personnel and materiel.
+F3EAD is a system that allows SOF to anticipate and predict enemy operations, identify, locate, and target enemy forces, and perform intelligence exploitation and analysis of captured enemy personnel and materiel.

 Central to the F3EAD process is the functional fusion of operations and intelligence functions throughout the SOF organization.
 In F3EAD, commanders establish targeting priorities, the intelligence system provides the direction to the target, and the operations system performs the decisive operations necessary to accomplish the SOF mission.

 The goal of the operations/intelligence fusion and rapid pace of the F3EAD process is to enable commanders at all levels to plan and execute operations against the enemy faster than the enemy can react.
 When utilized successfully, the process allows SOF to get into the enemy’s decision cycle and simultaneously direct operations against several parts of the network.
-This results in the ability of friendly forces to dictate the operational tempo, and sets the conditions for the friendly operations.
+This results in the ability of friendly forces to dictate the operational tempo and sets the conditions for friendly operations.

 F3EAD is a natural evolution of targeting, combining aspects of the conventional intelligence cycle and doctrinal operational planning with best practices and emerging tactics, techniques, and procedures forged in worldwide overseas contingency operations.

-Although SOF is best positioned to utilize F3EAD due to their inherent organizational adaptability, specialized training, and unique resourcing, F3EAD is neither new nor unique to SOF.
+Although SOF is best positioned to utilize F3EAD due to its inherent organizational adaptability, specialized training, and unique resourcing, F3EAD is neither new nor unique to SOF.
 Indeed, conventional targeting doctrine now supports F3EAD as a part of the targeting process, and F3EAD has become part of the institutional training programs at places such as the Military Intelligence Officers Basic Course.

 F3EAD in Conventional and SOF Doctrine

 Some SOF units diverge from conventional doctrine in that a version of F3EAD is the exclusive targeting methodology in those units while conventional targeting doctrine as reflected in Field Manual 3-60 shows F3EAD subordinate to the legacy “decide-detect-deliver-assess” (D3A) process.
 The same manual also describes “Find, Track Target, Engage and Assess” (FT2EA).
-Looking at the doctrinal overlay of F3EAD into D3A (Figure 1, below), D3A looks almost superfluous because F3EAD can accomplish the exact same thing as D3A, while improving the overall targeting process by increasing the input of intelligence.
+Looking at the doctrinal overlay of F3EAD into D3A (Figure 1, below), D3A looks almost superfluous because F3EAD can accomplish the exact same thing as D3A while improving the overall targeting process by increasing the input of intelligence.

 If that is so, then it may make sense to replace D3A and FT2EA with F3EAD.
-Additionally, conventional doctrine also seems to focus almost exclusively on the manhunting or “High Payoff Target” (HPT) aspect of F3EAD.
+Additionally, the conventional doctrine also seems to focus almost exclusively on the manhunting or “High Payoff Target” (HPT) aspect of F3EAD.
 While F3EAD is indeed very well suited for manhunting and operations against HPTs, it is equally effective in other types of targeting, including those seeking non-lethal effects.
 Finally, while doctrine views F3EAD as a hasty decision process, many units utilize F3EAD in deliberate planning as well.